ramonarellano/signering-docs/source/install-enterprise-certificate.rst

 support .NET Core, .NET Framework and Java.

 ..
 NOTE::
    The .NET Framework version of the client only exists for versions 1 to 4.
 The documentation can be found `here <http://digipost.github.io/signature-api-client-dotnet/v4.x/>`_.
+The documentation for installing the certificate is the same, though.

 .NET Core